vippsas/vipps-login-api/api-guide/integration.md

 Vipps Login mostly adheres to the OAuth2 and OpenID Connect standards.
 The easiest - and **strongly recommended - way to integrate with the service is therefore to use a well-renowned OAuth2.0/OpenID Connect Library for your programming language**.
-Vipps does not recommend a specific library, but the [Certified OpenID Developer Tools](https://openid.net/developers/certified/) page is a good starting point.
+We don't recommend a specific library, but the [Certified OpenID Developer Tools](https://openid.net/developers/certified/) page is a good starting point.